rifat963/KBQ/README.md

 location="~/ExperimentalData/DBpedia/"
 ```

+The dataset presented in the folder is already processed and build in as intermediate data structure for the quality assessment approach.

 ## Running the Experiments

-The dataset presented in the folder is already processed and build in as intermediate data structure for the quality assessment approach.
+To running the experiments in the .rmd file you need to specify the Experimental Data folder location.

 ### Requirements

+Following R packages needed to run the prototype.

 ```{r}
 install.packages(c("ggplot2", "dplyr", "plyr", "dtplyr", "reshape2","knitr","hts","rmarkdown"))
 ```

 ### Running the prototype

+Prototype can be run simply by following command in R:

 ```{r}
 rmarkdown::run("DBpedia.Rmd")